Lakeville South senior Lauren Geary competed in an Alpine event at Buck Hill in January. Photo by John Hofstad.

 “We’ve had a lot of people step up this year,” Geary said.
 “It will definitely be close (individually and team).”

 There will be a new individual boys’ champion as Hermantown medalist Austin Danelski graduated.
-Eagan sophomore Camden Palmquist, last year’s runner-up, also won’t be participating after missing the Section 6 race to compete in the Pokal Loka at the Stari Vrh Ski Resort in Skofja Loka, Slovenia, from Feb.
+Eagan freshman Camden Palmquist, last year’s runner-up, also won’t be participating after missing the Section 6 race to compete in the Pokal Loka at the Stari Vrh Ski Resort in Skofja Loka, Slovenia, from Feb.
 3-10.

 Two-time defending team champion Minnetonka will be tough to beat in its quest for a three-peat.
 Lake Conference rival Edina and Lakeville South will try to bring the Skippers’ run to a halt.